-Top things to do in Myeik: The gateway to the Mergui Archipelago
+Top things to do in Myeik: Discover the Gateway to the Mergui Archipelago

 Myeik is a special place in Myanmar.
 It’s one of those cities that the more you look the more you find.
 I’m not going to lie, it took me awhile to warm up to.
 Yet, that wasn’t due to the lack of the locals trying to win me over.
 Large warm smiles and Mingalaba‘s greet you wherever you go and never in a way where you feel uncomfortable.
 At first, I just didn’t explore enough and it took me a long time to discover the top things to do in Myeik.

 If you’ve been following along, you will know I moved to Myeik as an expat with my partner who is working for a conservation group here.
 So our first couple of months were spent house hunting, scouting appliances and furniture and looking for a visa sponsor for myself.
 We’ve been here over 3 months now and Myeik has definitely grown on me.